shulgaalexey/gallery-dotnet-sdk-tizen/README.md

 --------------------------------------

 **Microsoft LUIS (Language Understanding Intelligent Service)** allows you to integrate Microsoft's Speech Intelligence into your Tizen Xamarin App.
-In this article you will find a simple solution based on an Azure Web App running a Bot which uses LUIS to find responses on your Natural Speech questions.
-We'll show step-by-step how to create a Tizen Mobile chat app, connect it with Web App and link all parts together.
+In this article you will find a simple solution based on an Azure Web App running a Bot which uses LUIS to find responses on your Natural Speech queries.
+We'll show step-by-step how to create a Tizen Mobile chat app, connect it with Web App and link all other parts together.

 Read [Microsoft Speech Intelligence on Tizen](https://www.youtube.com/watch?v=dQw4w9WgXcQ)